Mr. Hidalgo’s case highlights the serious consequences that can come from misleading your car insurance company.

 Car insurance fraud is a serious crime that can lead to serious consequences.
 Even if you have gotten away with it for a long time, it is extremely risky, and the fraud will be revealed if you ever need to make a claim.

-According to Allstate, there are two categories of car insurance fraud: hard fraud and soft fraud.
+Allstate, there are two categories of car insurance fraud: hard fraud and soft fraud.

 Soft fraud is more common.
 Examples include misrepresenting the value of stolen property in exchange for a larger payout, failing to tell your insurance company about all the drivers in the household, and using someone else’s address because car insurance rates are lower in that area.